markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 * Forward Secrecy by using ephemeral Elliptic Curve Diffie-Hellman keys on Curve25519

-* Reticulum uses the `Fernet <https://github.com/fernet/spec/blob/master/Spec.md>`_ specification for on-the-wire / over-the-air encryption
+* Reticulum uses a modified version of the `Fernet <https://github.com/fernet/spec/blob/master/Spec.md>`_ specification for on-the-wire / over-the-air encryption

-  * All keys are ephemeral and derived from an ECDH key exchange on Curve25519
+  * Keys are ephemeral and derived from an ECDH key exchange on Curve25519

   * AES-128 in CBC mode with PKCS7 padding

   * HMAC using SHA256 for authentication

   * IVs are generated through os.urandom()

+  * No Version and Timestamp metadata included

 * Unforgeable packet delivery confirmations